 - Keep up the practice: Like riding a bike, it takes time to learn self-hypnosis.
 With practice and instruction, you will learn to more quickly enter a state of trance.
 You will also learn a broader range of hypnotic suggestions to improve the outcome.

 - Use a mobile app: Mobile apps such as Mindset (for sleep & mental health) and Nerva (for IBS) can be a great way to get the best of both self-hypnosis and hypnosis with a hypnotherapist.

 A Word from Mindset Health

 Self-hypnosis is a powerful tool to improve your mind.
-It is a highly safe technique that can bring benefits such as increased self-esteem and confidence, assertiveness and relaxation.
-Self-hypnosis can also be used during difficult times to improve symptoms of medical conditions such as anxiety, pain and headaches.
+It is a highly safe technique that can bring increased self-esteem and confidence, assertiveness, and relaxation.
+Self-hypnosis can also be used during difficult times to help improve symptoms of medical conditions such as irritable bowel syndrome, anxiety, pain and headaches.